Responsible:

 Categories of data subjects

-Visitors and users of the online offering (hereinafter we refer to the affected persons collectively as “users”).
+Visitors and users of the online offer (hereinafter we refer to the persons concerned collectively as “users”).

 Purpose of processing

-- Provision of the online offer, its functions and content.
+- Provision of the online offer, its functions and contents.

 - Answering contact requests and communicating with users.